Type your tag names separated by a space and hit enter

 Brit. neurologist, 1886-1935.

 A usually unilateral ocular condition in which the affected pupil is larger than the normal one, dilates slowly in accommodation-convergence reflexes, and reacts slowly and only after lengthy exposure to light or dark.
 It may be part of Adie syndrome if deep tendon reflexes are diminished.
+SYN: SEE: tonic pupil

 An ocular syndrome marked by Adie pupil and absent or lessened Achilles tendon reflex and knee-jerk reflex.
 The absent or lessened deep tendon reflexes are permanent and may progress over time.

-Taber’s Cyclopedic Medical Dictionary Online + Mobile powered by Unbound Medicine.
+Taber’s Cyclopedic Medical Dictionary Online + App from F.A.
+Davis and Unbound Medicine.
 Find 65,000 medical and nursing definitions.
 Download to iPhone, iPad, and Android.
-Learn more.
+Complete Product Information.

 Venes, Donald, editor.
 "Adie, William John."
 Taber's Medical Dictionary, 23rd ed., F.A.
 Davis Company, 2017.
 Taber's Online, www.tabers.com/tabersonline/view/Tabers-Dictionary/735991/all/Adie__William_John.

 Adie, William John.
 In: Venes D, ed.
 Taber's Medical Dictionary.
 23rd ed.
 F.A.
 Davis Company; 2017. https://www.tabers.com/tabersonline/view/Tabers-Dictionary/735991/all/Adie__William_John.
 Accessed October 20, 2019.

 Adie, William John.
 (2017).
 In Venes, D. (Ed.), Taber's Medical Dictionary.
 Available from https://www.tabers.com/tabersonline/view/Tabers-Dictionary/735991/all/Adie__William_John